When you've left school or graduated from university, where do you go to find a creative job?

 Speaking of the creative industries, Cardiff is the UK's largest media centre outside of London and is home to BBC Wales, S4C and ITV Wales.
 There is also an independent TV production industry of over 600 firms, employing around 6,000 people and contributing £350million to the local economy.
 Did you know Doctor Who and Casualty are filmed here!
 It's all because of the BBC's purpose-built drama village called Roath Lock.

-Then you have the new £6million Centre for the Creative Industries, a 40,000 sq ft centre which will create a hub for Wales' creative industries once its built.
+Then you have the new £6million Centre for the Creative Industries, a 40,000 sq ft centre which will create a hub for Wales' creative industries once it is built.

 7. Brighton & Hove